Akshatsoni005/llm.c/README.md

 # llm.c
 LLM training in simple, pure C/CUDA.
 There is no need for 245MB of PyTorch or 107MB of cPython.
 Training GPT-2 (CPU, fp32) is ~1,000 lines of clean code in the single file [train_gpt2.c](train_gpt2.c), and training it on GPU is ~3,000 lines (adds CUDA kernels) in [train_gpt2.cu](train_gpt2.cu).
 The code compiles and runs instantly, it exactly matches the PyTorch reference implementation, and currently slightly exceeds the speed of (compiled) PyTorch (with bf16, torch compile, and flash attention).
 I chose GPT-2 as the first working example because it is the grand-daddy of LLMs, the first time the modern stack was put together.

 Our current goal is to reproduce GPT-2.
 For an overview of current ongoing work, see the latest [State of the Union](https://github.com/karpathy/llm.c/discussions/344) post.

-I'd like this repo to only maintain C and CUDA code.
+I'd like this repository to only maintain C and CUDA code.
 Ports of this repo to other languages are very welcome, but should be done in separate repos, and then I am happy to link to them below in the "notable forks" section, just like I did in [llama2.c notable forks](https://github.com/karpathy/llama2.c/tree/master?tab=readme-ov-file#notable-forks).

 ## quick start (GPU, slow but stable and educational)